chef/chef-web-docs/doctools/dtags_readme.md

 changes to content without endangering the changes they've made by hand but have not yet published.

-To understand this how this works, let's look at the `dtags` workflow.
+To understand how this works, let's look at the `dtags` workflow.

 ## Suggested workflow